AnonOctopus/RAGTKGC/README.md

 - **--nums_sample**, how many samples to convert for training; default: 16 (and the whole set).
 For example, you can write '16,32,128' if you want files with those amounts of trainins samples, besides the whole set.
 - **--name_train**, the name of the output file; default: "icews18".

+## Fine tuning models

+The other parts of the framework run using command lines, however this part is provided as a Jupyter Notebook.
+The reason is that the training part was moved to Google Colab due to intensive resources needed to fine tune LLMs.
+ON Colab, it is easier to work with notebooks than command lines.
+You can also run the notebook locally.
+All instructions are provided in the notebook, which is easy-to-follow.

+## Testing models